 Description to Traisental DAC

-One of the eight specific wine regions in the Austrian state or generic wine-growing region Lower Austria, Incidentally, this is the only winegrowing area in the Mostviertel.
-It is located west of Wien, bordered to the north by the Danube and is bounded south of the Lower Austrian capital St. Pölten.
-The current extent is in 1995 by separation from the wine region Danubia (today Wagram ) emerged.
-The name of the river Traisen, which flows from Herzogenburg in the south to Traismauer in the north and then at Krems flows into the Danube.
-The Traisental is an ancient winegrowing area.
-A grape seed find from the Bronze Age 2,000 BC and a Celtic Bronze buckets from the year 450 BC with drinking scenes at a feast make it one of the oldest wine regions in Austria.
-The town Traismauer was an old Roman town, here ran the Limes, the wall against the urge from the north Germanic.
-According to a legend, the Nibelungen have been treated to wine on their way to King Etzel in Traismauer.
-In 1673 Inzersdorfer wines were rated higher at a wine tasting than from the Wachau,
+One of the eight specific ones wine regions in the Austrian state or generic wine-growing region Lower Austria, Incidentally, it is the only wine-growing region in the Mostviertel.
+It is west of Wien, borders in the north on the Danube and is limited to the south by the Lower Austrian capital St. Pölten.
+The current size is in 1995 by separation from the wine region Danubia (today Wagram ) emerged.
+It was named after the river Traisen, which flows through it from Herzogenburg in the south to Traismauer in the north and then Krems flows into the Danube.
+The Traisental is an ancient wine-growing region.
+A grape seed find from the Bronze Age 2,000 BC and one Celtic Bronze buckets from 450 BC with drinking scenes at a festival show it as one of the oldest wine-growing regions in Austria.
+The city of Traismauer was an old Roman city, here the Limes ran, the wall against the Germanic people coming from the north.
+According to legend, the Nibelungen were treated to wine on their way to King Etzel in Traismauer.
+In 1673, wine tasting in Inzersdorfer was rated higher than from the Wachau,

-The predominant one soil type consists of dry, sandy and schottrig-loamy layers.
-The climate or weather is subject to Pannonian and continental influence, the Danube has a heat-regulating effect.
-The largest wine-growing community is Traismauer with about 200 hectares of vineyards.
-In the year 1000 some pens such as Passau and Salzburg already had vineyards in Inzersdorf.
-Other municipalities are Ambach, Angern, Atzenbrugg, Getzersdorf, Herzogenburg, Inzersdorf, Nasenberg, Nussdorf, Oberndorf, Oberwölbling, Reichersdorf, Sitzberg-Reidling, Statzendorf, Waldlesberg and Würmla.
-The most famous vineyards are Engelreich, Gießgraben, Grillenbühel, Hausberg (first mentioned in 950), Händlgraben, Pletzengraben, Rafasetzen, Wöbling and Zwirch.
+The predominant soil type consists of dry, sandy and gravelly loamy layers.
+The climate weather is subject to Pannonian and continental influence, the Danube has a heat regulating effect.
+The largest wine-growing community is Traismauer with around 200 hectares of vineyards.
+In Inzersdorf, some monasteries such as Passau and Salzburg already had vineyards around the year 1000.
+Other municipalities are Ambach, Angern, Atzenbrugg, Getzersdorf, Herzogenburg, Inzersdorf, Nasenberg, Nussdorf, Oberndorf, Oberwölbling, Reichersdorf, Sitzenberg-Reidling, Statzendorf, Waldlesberg and Würmla.
+The best-known vineyards are Engelreich, Gießgraben, Grillenbühel, Hausberg (first named 950), Händlgraben, Pletzengraben, Rafasetzen, Wöbling and Zwirch.

-In 2015, the vineyards covered a total of 815 hectares of vineyards.
-Compared to 2009 with 789 hectares this was an increase of 3%.
-The proportion of red wines is 17.6%, the proportion of white wines 82.4%.
-It dominates with far more than half of the Grüner Veltliner stock, followed by Zweigelt and Riesling.
+In 2015 the vineyards covered a total of 815 hectares of vineyards.
+Compared to 2009 with 789 hectares, this was an increase of 3%.
+The proportion of red wine varieties is 17.6% and the proportion of white wine varieties is 82.4%.
+It dominates with well over half of the Grüner Veltliner stock, followed by Zweigelt and Riesling.

-From the year 2007, the quality- controlled Traisen Valley DAC was introduced.
-All other quality wines have to deal with the origin of Lower Austria, the Vins under the wine-growing region name wine country be marketed.
-In addition to the generally valid DAC conditions Special rules apply.
+From the 2007 vintage, the origin-controlled quality level Traisental DAC was introduced.
+All other quality wines have to come from Lower Austria, the Vins under the wine-growing region designation wine country be marketed.
+In addition to the generally applicable DAC conditions special rules apply.